adamrmelnyk/oxide_boy/README.md

 ## TODO

-* Alter tests so they still work when there is no Default rom
 * MBC1
   * Read a save file for the RAM if one exists (And if it has a battery)
 * Timers